 To indicate whether a number is positive or negative, apply the + or - unary operators to a numeric constant.
 This creates a numeric expression that represents the signed numeric value.
 Numeric constants use positive when the + or - unary operators are not applied.

 Signed money expressions:

-SQL Server supports character and Unicode string constants that support enhanced collations.
+The Database Engine supports character and Unicode string constants that support enhanced collations.
 For more information, see the COLLATE (Transact-SQL) clause.